 What is more, you can fully automate the reporting process.
 That means you don’t have to head to the reporting section every month and go through the same process over and over.
 You can do it once, and then on a selected day (e.g. the first day of each month) a ready report will be automatically sent to your inbox. 😉

 An example of an automatic Instagram analytics report

 Want to take a peek at how such a report looks like?
 Here’s a sample to give you a better idea of what you can expect.

 The first thing you will see when you open your report is the table of contents.
 You can check out the specific section that interests you by just clicking on the title. 🙂

 To keep things simple, we’ll just show you a few metrics in the report and their summaries.
 In the first example, the report includes a basic summary of the best and worst times to post on Instagram based on the number of online followers.
 This gives a brief answer to the question “when should I post my content?”
 Problem solved.

 If you were curious about when you had the most people seeing your content, you’ll know.
 You can see that something that was posted on Thursday got a lot of attention and got spread pretty far.

 And if you were interested in checking out the proportions of user activities, then you’ll get your answers with this simple bar graph.
 You get the benefit of seeing a comparison to the previous period which you otherwise wouldn’t be able to see in Instagram Insights.

 That’s really all you have to know about downloading Instagram analytics and exporting data.
 Use Sotrender’s reporting feature according to your needs and focus on other activities.
 There’s a free trial that you can try out in case it sounds relevant to you. 👇

-Think about your budget and whether it makes sense for you to subscribe to an external tool.
+Think about your budget and whether it makes sense for you to subscribe to an external social media analytics tool.
 You know your business the best and what’s realistic for your budget.
 Good luck and happy analyzing! 😉